MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-create-data-landing-zone.md

 ---
 title: Create a data landing zone tutorial
-description: Learn how to create a data landing zone.
+description: Learn how to create a data landing zone by using one-click deployment in the Azure portal.
-author: andrehass
+author: mboswell
-ms.author: anhass
+ms.author: mboswell
-ms.date: 07/14/2022
+ms.date: 07/15/2022
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: scenario